isabella232/specs-1/README.md

-# Beaker Browser Specs Repo
+# Beaker Browser Specs Directory

 Every specification has its own repo.
 To discuss the content of the spec, open issues and PRs on the relevant repo.